nanguoshun/English_EveryDay/Day_8_Age_#002.md

 Q: What were you like in your teenage years, your 20s, 30s, 40s and so on?

-Let's just say I'm not young and I'm not old, but I'm still young at heart.
+My age?
+My age... maybe I forgot.￼ Let's just say I'm not young and I'm not old, but I'm still young at heart.
 Anyway, let's see.
 In my teenage years, I was actually rather focused - focused on education of course, and enjoying life.

 # Useful Expressions